 Day 14-15: At Sea

 The time has come for you to return towards the mainland and the next 2 days will be spent cruising the Drake Passage back to South America.
-There will be additional presentations offered by the Expedition Team lecturers and time to begin editing the many photos you’ll have taken.
 During the last afternoon, the onboard photographer will show the Voyage DVD.

 Day 16: Ushuaia

 After breakfast, its time to disembark the ship.